List of Mahdi claimants: Abdullah al-Mahdi Billah

 In 899 CE, Abdullah al-Mahdi Billah (born Abdullah Sa'id) (r.
 909–934), the head of the Isma'ili sect at the time, declared himself to be the Mahdi.The first caliph of the Fatimid state, established in 909, was one of few claimants who succeeded in establishing a state.
 (See Abū ʿAbd Allāh Muḥammad ibn Tūmart and Muhammad Ahmad bin Abdullah bin Fahal below).
-His authority as Mahdi was invoked to seize central Syria in 903, but were crushed by Iraqi troops.
-His preacher/Da'i Abu 'Abdullah Al-Husayn Al-Shi'i helped secure for him parts of north Africa using the support of the Berber locals some years later.
-The date of the apocalypse that was to follow the arrival of the Mahdi was "indefinitely postponed",and Abdullah was unable to deploy any of the supernatural powers he (in theory) possessed as Mahdi – those who insisted he use them were dismissed and sometimes put to death.
+His authority as Mahdi was invoked to seize central Syria in 903, but his forces there were crushed by Iraqi troops.
+His preacher, Abu 'Abdullah Al-Husayn Al-Shi'i, helped secure for him parts of north Africa using the support of the Berber locals some years later.
+The date of the apocalypse that was to follow the arrival of the Mahdi was "indefinitely postponed", and Abdullah was unable to deploy any of the supernatural powers he (in theory) possessed as Mahdi – those who insisted he use them were dismissed, and sometimes put to death.

-The Fatimids eventually "abandoned millenarian rhetoric" completely and devoted themselves to empire building.cThey built Cairo as capital in Egypt and their descendants continued to rule as Caliphs.
+The Fatimids eventually "abandoned millenarian rhetoric" completely and devoted themselves to empire building.
+They built Cairo as capital in Egypt and their descendants continued to rule as Caliphs.
 The sixth caliph, Al-Hakim bi-Amr Allah, was known for "unpredictable commands" (destruction of churches, nocturnal ceasefires, liquidation of all dogs, prohibition of music) carried out with extreme violence – and occasionally rescinded with equal suddenness.
 His impulsiveness was believed by some to be divinely inspired and inspired the Druze religion, adherents of whom believe he is in occultation and due to return as Mahdi on Judgment Day.

 The dynasty ended when Salah-ud-Din Ayubi (also called Saladin) took over Egypt and ended the Fatimid state.
-He imprisoned the last Fatimid Caliph and his family in the Fatimid Palace until death.
+He imprisoned the last Fatimid Caliph and his family in the Fatimid Palace for the rest of their lives.